 by John Howson

 This article in our series of portraits of singers and musicians from East Anglia features singer Gordon Syrett, from Mendlesham Green, in central Suffolk.
-It is written by EATMT co-director John Howson, who met Gordon in the early 1980s.
+It is written by EATMT co-founder John Howson, who met Gordon in the early 1980s.
 At that time there were a number of old singers around the county whom John was busy recording, such as Fred Whiting in Kenton, Charlie Hancy in Bungay and Gordon Woods in Framsden.
 Gordon Syrett, apart from being an excellent singer, had a wealth of memories and contacts that indicated just how much traditional music there had been in the Mendlesham area.

 Gordon was a wise old man when I met him, with a classic East Anglian singing style, reminding me at times of the well known Norfolk singer Harry Cox.

 I was first taken to see Gordon by Elijah Parker (known locally as ‘Tinker’) who lived in the same village as me and who took me on Sunday morning sorties to his old family stamping ground, Mendlesham Green.
 Gordon's cottage, with the walnut tree outside, was a regular stopping off point for us, particularly as many other locals would call in there too.

 Tinker would sit yarning about times gone by and in particular about the long

 closed local pub, the Green Man, just a few houses away.
 This pub was a hotbed

 other local singers such as Pom Hart and Bug Stannard.
 Ted Thorpe, who lived at

 the end of Tan Office Lane, played melodeon, and it was halfway down this lane